 I need to find some research.
 How can I do this?

 You can search among existing reports on our platform as a first step.
 For that, you need to register as a Reader.
 It’s very simple and minimum information about you is required.
 After doing so you will get the access to our reports corpus where you can search for a report on your subject.
 If there is no relevant report, you can ask us to upgrade your status to a Sponsor by clicking the relevant button in your profile or during the registration.
 A Sponsor is someone who can initiate their own research project and find people with a relevant background to execute it.
 As a Sponsor, you can suggest your own research project and find people who might be interested in executing it.
 Being a Sponsor doesn’t mean you have to necessary pay something.
 Analysts may be ready to work on your projects for free, especially if research is done under our Internship Program with the help of students or junior specialists.
 The only condition is that you will not have exclusive rights on the product and it will be made public on our platform or sold to someone else.

 How can I initiate my research project?

 In your profile, click the “Create a project” button and you will see the page where you can provide the title of your project, its brief description including all important conditions, deadline, and most importantly category tags.
 Tags allow us to find and recommend to you the people with the right expertise to execute your project.
-After initiating the project, we will recommend to you the profiles of senior professionals (Mentors) who might be interested in participating in your projects and you can invite those of them who you like.
-After at least one mentor accepts your invitation, they become responsible for its execution and the project becomes “active.”
+After initiating the project, we will recommend to you the profiles of senior professionals (Experts) who might be interested in participating in your projects and you can invite those of them who you like.
+After at least one expert accepts your invitation, they become responsible for its execution and the project becomes “active.”
 As a next step, they might want to invite other participants with complementary skills, including juniors.
-Mentors who join the project will collectively approve the final draft of the report before it goes to you or is published on the platform.
+Experts who join the project will collectively approve the final draft of the report before it goes to you or is published on the platform.